nikitavoloboev/data/focusing/rules.md

 - Change location.
 Work from different places.
 - Look at where I spend my time in Timing and cut those out with Focus and scripts.
 - Use one screen when coding.
 Much easier to context switch.
 - Don't listen to distracting music or sounds when trying to focus.
-Instead use [Noizio](http://noiz.io) or [Oak](https://www.oakmeditation.com) and listen to Campfire or similar sounds.
+Instead use [Noizio](http://noiz.io) or [Oak](https://www.oakmeditation.com) and listen to Wind or similar sounds.
 Or have nothing playing at all.
 - Use noise canceling headphones if surroundings are too noisy.

 ## Work